TeamCooliest/CooliestModel/src/CFD/README.md

 blockmesh is now 6by1 instead of 1by1.
 This to find where the flow fully develops

+#### 10. heatedplate5

+realistic server size. not complete.

+#### 11. heatedplate5.1

+using fixedGradient = 4400. determined with math. see this [link](https://www.cfd-online.com/Forums/openfoam-pre-processing/175229-fixedgradient-boundary-condition.html) for example of derivaiton. we assume W = 890, k = 12 (est/guess).

+#### 12. heatedplate5.2

+same as 5.1 but using externalWallHeatFluxTemperature. with Q = 890 W
 ### Paraview

 #### How to view wall temp and other boundary values